OrenH57/418project/README.md

 CampusConnect is a UAlbany-focused prototype for Campus Center food delivery, with ride help kept as a secondary flow.
 Students order food in GET first, request delivery in CampusConnect, pay the delivery fee, and coordinate the handoff with a student courier through in-app messaging.

-## Project Structure

-This project is now organized with clearer frontend and backend boundaries:

 ```text
 CampusConnect/